Metron-Project/metron-project.github.io/blog/2025-12-14-user-collections/index.md

 **For Organizers**: Use storage locations to keep track of where comics are physically stored.
 Perfect for managing multiple longboxes or storage units.

+## Mokkari

+A new release of [Mokkari](https://github.com/Metron-Project/mokkari) will be made this week with support for the user collections API endpoints.

 ## Possible Future Enhancements

 **More Import Options**: When I get some time, I'll look at adding support for importing existing collections.
 If you track your collection elsewhere I'd be interest what export options you have, so please contact me.